githwxi/ATS-Xanadu/docgen/TEMPTORY/TBP-intro.md

 code implementing the function can be seen as a form of late-binding (at link-time).
 More conspicuously, method dispatching in object-oriented programming (OOP) is also a well-known form of late-binding (at run-time).
+As a form of late-binding at compile-time, one can think of overloading supported by type classes in Haskell.

-Template-Based Programming (TBP) advocates the use of (function) templates in place of functions, supporting a form of late-binding at compile-time.
-Intuitively, one may think of templates as functions containing placeholders inside their bodies that can be replaced with code obtained contextually.
+Template-Based Programming (TBP) advocates the use of (function) templates in place of functions, which can be regarded as a form of late-binding at compile-time.
+Intuitively, one may think of templates as functions containing placeholders inside their bodies that can be replaced with code obtained *contextually* at compile-time.

-Various aspects of templates have already appeared in languages such as LISP (macros), Haskell (type classes), Scala (implicits), etc. One may also see some similarity between resolving a template call (in TBP) at compile-time and dispatching a method call (in OOP) at run-time.
+Various aspects of templates have already appeared in languages such as LISP (macros), Haskell (type classes), Scala (implicits), etc. One may also see great similarity between resolving a template call (in TBP) at compile-time and dispatching a method call (in OOP) at run-time.